 BEST FOR PS4

 Best For: A great gaming experience even if you don’t have the latest console.

 Why We Chose It: Sony knows their system the best, so stick with the pros.

 If you’re gaming on a Playstation 4, it makes the most sense to go with Sony’s dedicated headset.
 After all, the company that made the system you’re gaming on knows its system the best.
 Completely wireless, you’ll be free to move around without the hassle of a cord getting in your way, while its 7.1 surround sound audio quality ensures the best audio experience possible.
 In games that support it, you can also get the added benefit of 3D audio for a more immersive experience.
 Plus, the ease of use if you’re familiar with Sony products is worth the price.

 BEST FOR SWITCH

-Those who have allocated a little bit of money to invest in a gaming headset will definitely feel like they’ve spent their money well with this wireless gaming headset from Corsair.
+Those who have allocated a little bit of money to invest in a gaming headset will feel like they’ve spent their money well with this wireless gaming headset from Corsair.
 While it is optimized to work best on PCs, the headset is still compatible with all gaming systems via a wired connection.
-The 50mm audio drives provide top-level quality, while the breathable microfiber mesh fabric and memory foam earpads provide critical comfort to keep you going during those long sessions of Warzone.
-Additionally, the headset’s angular design gives it a striking look and feel.
+The 50mm audio drives provide top-level quality, while the breathable microfiber mesh fabric and memory foam earpads offer critical comfort to keep you going during those long sessions of Warzone.
+The headset’s angular design also gives it a striking look and feel.